 Background

-Much of the area of present-day Cameroon was ruled by powerful chiefdoms before becoming a German colony in 1884 known as Kamerun.
+Powerful chiefdoms ruled much of the area of present-day Cameroon before it became a German colony known as Kamerun in 1884.
 After World War I, the territory was divided between France and the UK as League of Nations mandates.
 French Cameroon became independent in 1960 as the Republic of Cameroon.
-The following year the southern portion of neighboring British Cameroon voted to merge with the new country to form the Federal Republic of Cameroon.
+The following year, the southern portion of neighboring British Cameroon voted to merge with the new country to form the Federal Republic of Cameroon.
 In 1972, a new constitution replaced the federation with a unitary state, the United Republic of Cameroon.
 The country has generally enjoyed stability, which has enabled the development of agriculture, roads, and railways, as well as a petroleum industry.
-Nonetheless, unrest and violence in the country's two western, English-speaking regions has persisted since 2016.
-Movement toward democratic reform is slow and political power remains firmly in the hands of President Paul BIYA.
+Nonetheless, unrest and violence in the country's two western, English-speaking regions have persisted since 2016.
+Movement toward democratic reform is slow, and political power remains firmly in the hands of President Paul BIYA.

 Visit the Definitions and Notes page to view a description of each topic.